 In the event that any student or faculty member is confirmed as COVID PCR positive, Athena Academy will contact the Santa Clara Health Department to ask for guidance on surveillance testing strategies for asymptomatic staff /students and which contacts should be prioritized for testing.
 Guidance will be requested as to best test site location to accomplish this testing.

 We will orient all faculty, students, and families to these procedures in multiple ways.

 - We will post this plan on the website for their reference.

 - We will utilize faculty meeting time to review these expectations and guidelines and to answer any questions the faculty and staff may have

 - We will hold a “Town Hall” style meeting via Zoom to talk through this with the parents and answer any questions they may have

-- We will rollout the return to campus one cohort at a time allowing for us to orient and train each group on the expectations and routines
+- We will rollout the return to campus procedures starting with small groups allowing for us to orient and train each group on the expectations and routines

 - We will update everyone via email should any changes be made to the guidelines or expectations